 – Gartner Predicts 2019: 5 CSP Technology Trends to Plan for 5G, Open Source, Virtualization and Private Networks

-Around the globe, telecommunications companies have undergone significant changes in the 21st century – from the first land lines, to fast 5G mobile networks, to innovations such as streaming content, the Internet of Things (IoT), and autonomous cars – all which are driving top companies such as AT&T, Verizon, and Deutsche Telekom.
+Telecommunication companies around the globe have undergone significant changes throughout the 21st century – from the first land lines to fast 5G mobile networks, to innovations such as streaming content, the Internet of Things (IoT) and autonomous cars – all which are driving top companies such as AT&T, Verizon, and Deutsche Telekom.

 In addition to new technology, innovation has also been demonstrated within organizations themselves.
 How telecom giants connect people is one thing – but how they keep up with the demand for faster, better service is an architectural and organizational lesson for those telcos that are struggling with outdated systems.